 - Knowing that the company is benefiting from their work can be a big morale booster.
 Never fail to let your best sales people know that you support them and value their efforts and achievements.
 This way you also cultivate their loyalty for your Company.

 - Invest in helping build their sales and technical skills by encouraging them to attend trade shows, seminars or through other professional courses.
-Regular training sessions will generate goodwill and show your Company's willingness to invest time and money behind their success.
+Regular training sessions will generate goodwill and show your Company's willingness to invest time and money in their success.

 - Provide them with useful information regularly and keeping up-to-date with the product and industry can add an edge to their performance.
 Hold regular training sessions to share product enhancements, analyze competition or to share sales tips.